-Our diving watches are made of submarine steel, such as that used to construct the outer hulls of the German Type 212A submarine class, continuously pass these tests for temperature resistance and function.
-Germanischer Lloyd, the world's largest classification society for maritime safety, has been testing our diving watches for pressure and water resistance since 2005.
-As part of Germanischer Lloyd's official certification process, our diving watches have been treated as part of diving equipment since 2006 and tested and certified in accordance with European diving equipment standards.
+The world's largest classification society for maritime safety DNV GL (formerly Germanischer Lloyd, Hamburg), has been testing our diving watches for pressure and water resistance since 2005.
+As part of DNV GL's official certification process, our diving watches have been treated as part of diving equipment since 2006 and tested and certified in accordance with European diving equipment standards.
 This is unparalleled in the watch industry.

-We have had selected pilot's watches tested and certified to the Technical Standard for Pilot's Watches (TESTAF) by Aachen University of Applied Sciences since 2012.
-The TESTAF, the result of a research project at the initiative of Sinn Spezialuhren, ensures that a pilot's watch meets all timekeeping requirements during flight operations in accordance with visual and instrumental flight regulations and is suitable for professional use.
+We have had selected pilot's watches tested and certified to the technical standard for pilot's watches (TESTAF) by Aachen University of Applied Sciences since 2012.
+The TESTAF, the result of a research project at the initiative of Sinn Spezialuhren, ensures that a pilot's watch meets all timekeeping requirements during flight operations in accordance with visual and/or instrumental flight regulations and is suitable for professional use.

 DIAPAL is one of our most important technological developments, with oiling no longer needed for the most important functions in the watch thanks to the materials we select.
 This technology was first used in 2001.
-With the aid of TEGIMENT technology, we achieve greatly increased scratch resistance through surface hardening.
+With the aid of TEGIMENT Technology, we achieve greatly increased scratch resistance through surface hardening.